palpitations and tiredness

 leaf, decoction, orally1

-Use for fever is classified as REC, based on the significant traditional use documented in the TRAMIL surveys, toxicity studies, scientific validation and available published scientific information.
+The use for fever is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the toxicity and validation studies.

 1 OCAMPO R, 1988